A total of 42 European dates have been canceled, including stops in the Netherlands, France, Belgium, Denmark, Norway, Sweden, Finland,…

 Organizers cancel troubled Woodstock 50 festival

-NEW YORK — Woodstock 50 is officially canceled.
+NEW YORK (AP) — Woodstock 50 is officially canceled.

 Organizers announced Wednesday that the troubled festival that hit a series of setbacks in the last four months won't take place next month.